 The basic approach of the sound design was to create really different ambiances between the scenes shot in Mexico and in Texas, adding some sort of character and personality to the locations and even to unanimated objects and places.
 Also, the wind and windmills play a huge part in the sound design, he wanted these elements to basically play a character in the film.
 I used a combination of synthesizers generated filtered noise with tree branches and vegetation Foley recorded and automated through all the movie.

 For the gunshots in the action scenes, I layered several things, including the whizzing sounds of the bullets passing by, and the empty bullet casing clicking sound.
 I used a lot of different elements, from shooting washers with a slingshot, to a fidget spinner, and real empty bullet shells of different calibers I picked up from a shooting range nearby.
 Automating the panning of all these elements in the 5.1 surround mix created an extremely realistic sound experience.

 After a little more than a year of Tejano official release, I got to say I’m really proud of being a part of the talented group of people that put this awesome movie together.
 The film did great on the film festival circuit playing in more than 30 festivals all over the US, Canada, Brasil, Mexico, and the UK, and is the recipient of multiple awards including Best Movie, Best Director, Best Actor, and an Audience Award.
 Tejano was honored in the Texas State Capitol on March 2019 as the subject of a Texas House Resolution authored by Rep. Celia Israel.

 Don’t miss the opportunity to watch this action-packed thriller, portraying current issues in the Mexico/Texas border, like gang violence, racism, drug cartels, immigration, and healthcare.
-Now available on iTunes Store and Amazon Prime.
+Now available on HBO, iTunes Store, and Amazon Prime.